Skip to Content

 tips to maintain highlighted hair

-Without the right maintenance and care, you might start to notice your highlights turn from fresh to fade in a few weeks.
+Without the right maintenance and care, you might start to notice your highlights turn from fresh to faded in a few weeks.
 This is surely disappointing, as you likely spent a lot of time and money at the salon.
 Use the following list of tips to preserve your highlights and extend your next touch-up appointment.

 • Limit Sun Exposure: UV and direct sunlight dry out and fade hair color.